Case study examples of machine learning we have applied to real estate ad technology

 - Simplify the equation in a pre-processing step by calculating the profit for each given bid.

-- Fit the ad group’s data with a polynomial linear regression model, that accounts for time through weighting and avoids over fitting with a carefully selected amount of regularization.
+- Match ad group’s data with a polynomial linear regression model, that accounts for time through weighting and avoids over-fitting with a carefully selected amount of regularization.

 As can be seen above in sample Adgroup 47, for time periods T1 – T20, the model learns what the optimal bid would be within a few iterations.

 - The optimal bid for a given ad group can be found by using polynomial regression within a few automated iterations of bidding.